 If you don’t see a family line or aren’t sure there is one, nicely ask one of the TSA officers if they have one.

 If there is a PreCheck line at the airport, use it!
-This is a prescreening system that allows frequent flyers to apply for access to a restricted but faster security line.
+This prescreening system allows frequent flyers to apply for access to a restricted but faster security line.

-It also bypasses the lengthy part where you must pull out any liquids and electronics from your bags.
+It also bypasses the lengthy part where you must remove any liquids and electronics from your bags.

 You can apply online for the PreCheck program or get it with a NEXUS pass.